Hungry Beast: Pre-broadcast marketing

 Prior to the debut of the first series, Hungry Beasts pre-broadcast publicity incorporated perpetrating a hoax upon several Australian news agencies, in which they constructed a media release by the fictitious Levitt Institute.
 The release discussed a report called "Deception Detection Across Australian Populations", which looked at the comparative gullibility of people in different Australian states, and the release used a website and altered Wikipedia articles to provide support for the document.
 The hoax was successful, with a number of Australian media groups, including the AAP, running stories based on the material.
 When revealed, the hoax was criticised by the AAP who stated that they were "... disappointed that an individual, or organisation, would go to such lengths to take advantage of the Australian media and ultimately the Australian public."

+While the first episode presented their hoax on Australian media, in their third season, the show covered the blog of Amina Abdallah Arraf al Omari, also known as A Gay Girl in Damascus, as a true story.
+Only after their final episode was broadcast it was reported that this story was itself a hoax.

 History

 Hungry Beast was broadcast on Wednesday nights on ABC1 and repeated on Thursday night on ABC2.
 It was produced by Andrew Denton's production company, Zapruder's Other Films.
 Auditions were held in January 2009, with the presenting team announced that September.

 The third and final season of Hungry Beast began on ABC1 on Wednesday 23 March 2011 at 9:30pm with a smaller, more streamlined production team.
 The 12-week season has each episode themed around specific issues (e.g. Secrets, Waste, Captivity, Faking It, Download, Perfection and Wealth).
 Regular segments include Vox pops, "Follow The Money" and "The Beast File".

 On 29 November 2011, executive producer Andrew Denton confirmed that the show had been cancelled.